kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

   working directory.
 The download of kcp, if any, will go in `$install_parent_dir/kcp`.
 The download of KubeStellar will go in `$install_parent_dir/kubestellar`.
+- `--host-ns $namespace_in_hosting_cluster`: specifies the namespace
+  in the hosting cluster where the core will be deployed.
+Defaults to "kubestellar".
 - `-V` or `--verbose`: increases the verbosity of output.
 This is a binary thing, not a matter of degree.
 - `-X`: makes the script `set -x` internally, for debugging.